Anish87/anish87.github.io/Signals/Function.SqSignalBase.LeadThis.md

 # Description

-Move all occurrences of a slot with a speciffic environment to the front so they receive the signal first.
+Move all occurrences of a slot with a specific environment to the front so they receive the signal first.

 # Specifications